-Public holidays in SingaporeSingapore is a multinational and multicultural metropolis.
-And that's exactly what the local holidays look like.
-There are 3 general, 2 Chinese, 2 Islamic, 2 Christian and 1 Buddhist public holiday.
+Public holidays in SingaporeSingapore is a multinational and multicultural metropolis, and that's exactly what the local holidays look like.
+There are three general, two Chinese, two Islamic, two Christian and one Buddhist public holiday.
 There are certainly other holidays celebrated within the respective communities, but they are usually not free of work.

 By the way: If a public holiday falls on a Sunday, the following Monday is declared a non-working day instead.